2022 Serbian local elections: Užice: Sevojno

+Mirjana Đurić of the Serbian Progressive Party was chosen as mayor after the election.
+The administration was supported by the Progressive Party, the Socialist Party of Serbia, the Party of United Pensioners of Serbia, and United Serbia.

 Aftermath

 In Sečanj, Vukašin Baćina and his citizens group declined to join the local government led by Serbian Progressive Party.
 Vesna Đurić, who previously served as the president of the municipality of Bajina Bašta, was sworn in on 12 May; all 24 members of the Serbian Progressive Party city assembly group voted in favour.
 On the same day, Damjan Miljanić was chosen as the president of the municipality of Kula.
 A day later, Serbian Progressive Party formed a local government in Lučani together with the Socialist Party of Serbia.